If you’re interested in growing your net worth, you’ve probably considered investing in rental properties.

 With this information in your rental property spreadsheet, you can calculate how much rent you need to charge for each property to break even, and decide if you can reasonably make money from the property based on local rent rates and your break-even point.

-Note that expenses which do not occur monthly should be estimated on a monthly basis to get an accurate estimate of each property’s profitability.
+Note that expenses that do not occur monthly should be estimated on a monthly basis to get an accurate estimate of each property’s profitability.

 At this point, you should have a good idea of the estimated total cost and estimated net profit of each property and should be able to make an informed decision regarding which property to purchase.

 4. Property Management

 After you purchase a rental property, you need to manage the day-to-day rent collection, bill payment, and upkeep.
 You could hire a property management company, but doing so could swallow a significant portion of your rental income.